Supreme Court won’t fast-track ruling on whether Trump can be prosecuted in election subversion case

 “This case presents a fundamental question at the heart of our democracy: whether a former president is absolutely immune from federal prosecution for crimes committed while in office or is constitutionally protected from federal prosecution when he has been impeached but not convicted before the criminal proceedings begin,” prosecutors wrote.

-Underscoring the urgency for prosecutors in securing a quick resolution that can push the case forward, Smith and his team wrote: “It is of imperative public importance that respondent’s claims of immunity be resolved by this Court and that respondent’s trial proceed as promptly as possible if his claim of immunity is rejected.”
+Underscoring the urgency for prosecutors, Smith and his team wrote: “It is of imperative public importance that respondent’s claims of immunity be resolved by this Court and that respondent’s trial proceed as promptly as possible if his claim of immunity is rejected.”

+Trump’s lawyers have for months signaled that they would ultimately ask the Supreme Court to take up the immunity question.
+But they urged the justices this week to stand down for now, saying there was no reason to rush a decision.

-Trump faces charges accusing him of working to overturn the results of the 2020 election he lost to Democrat Joe Biden before the violent riot by his supporters at the U.S. Capitol.
+Trump faces charges accusing him of working to overturn the results of the 2020 election he lost to Democrat Joe Biden before the violent riot at the Capitol.
 He has denied any wrongdoing.

 The high court still could act quickly once the appeals court issues its decision.
 A Supreme Court case usually lasts several months, but on rare occasions, the justices shift into high gear.